SilentPaltos/Minecraft-HAL-Lighting-VanillaShader/README.md

 # Minecraft-HAL-Lighting-VanillaShader
 _I don't remember why it is called HAL.._

 It might be not perfect but I just wanted to create some lighting system using minecraft vanilla shaders.
-It affects blocks, entities and particles, but it is also unfinished sinc not all object are affected by this system.
+It affects blocks, entities and particles, but it is also unfinished since not all object are affected by this system.
 Probably I'll fix it.

 Here is some screenshots from the developing process:
 <img width="683" height="384" alt="2025-12-30_21 56 08" src="https://github.com/user-attachments/assets/73350011-81b9-472f-bedd-5fb603f94d0c" />